Amazon Fire TV Sticks are up to 50 percent off today

-Amazon is not holding back on any deals and the most popular one over the past few years has been the savings on the Fire TV Sticks.
-This year is no different.
+Amazon is not holding back with its early Back Friday discounts, and one of the most popular offers from the past few years, savings on several Fire TV Stick models, is back.

 - All-new Amazon Fire TV Stick 4K streaming device for $39.99 (save 43%)